Best of the Letters From 2000

 I Like Your Site!

 I am a former WCG member.
 I was baptized into WCG by Pastors Larry Salyer and Doug Horchak as then they were pastoring the Washington DC churches.
-I exited in 1980 and finally found Jesus as my Lord and Savior shortly afterward!
+[Note: Both of these ministers later went with COGWA] I exited in 1980 and finally found Jesus as my Lord and Savior shortly afterward!
 A couple of years afterward, I was led to work for seven years in an apologetic ministry exposing in the cults as well as in the local churches.

 I love your site and feel it has many valuable materials and helps for those who have been “spiritually raped” by the WCG and PCG.